-It is still unclear as to whether compensation or employee reductions during the eight-week cover period would reduce the loan forgiveness amount, which we anticipate will be addressed by the SBA.
+It is still unclear as to how compensation or employee reductions during the eight-week cover period would reduce the loan forgiveness amount, which we anticipate will be addressed by the SBA.
+The SBA, however, clarified that if a laid-off employee that a borrower offered to rehire (for the same salary/wages and same number hours), declines such offer, that will not cause the borrower's PPP loan forgiveness amount to be reduced.